 Fall Trout Fishing in New Jersey

-Fall stocking begins Tuesday, October 8 in 2019 and concludes on Wednesday, October 16.
+Fall stocking began Tuesday, October 6 in 2020 and will conclud Wednesday, October 14.
 All trout are raised at the division's Pequest Trout Hatchery and measure approximately 14" to 18" in length.
 Any trout not caught during the fall will also be available all winter long for anglers to enjoy.
 Many are even caught the following spring.

-may be fished as soon as they are stocked (no "closed waters"
+All fall-stocked waters may be fished as soon as they are stocked (no "closed waters" during fall stocking).

 Enjoy the magic of fall trout fishing!